vanessachacon/World-Environment-Status/readme.md

 ## Must/Should/Can/ Won't Haves

-###Essential features:
+### Essential features:
-Search capablity (by text)
+- Search capablity (by text)
-sorting feature of data into garbage, recyclable, etc images on each corresponding page with text/name of item in question white and green color layout/css
+- Sorting feature of data into garbage, recyclable, etc
+- Images on each corresponding page with text/name of item in question

-###Really-great-to-haves:
+- White and green color layout/css

+### Really-great-to-haves:
-keep tabs on searches
+- Keep tabs on searches
-Generate chart of searches
+- Generate chart of searches
-nice css on normal browser
+- Nice css on normal browser

-###Nice-to-haves:
+### Nice-to-haves:
-environmental inspo/education (imgur api/meme)
+- Environmental inspo/education (imgur api/meme)
-image slide on homepage(bootsrap) alternate forms of disposal links/info seemless css in all kinds of devices search by image
+- Image slide on homepage(bootsrap)
+- Alternate forms of disposal links/info
+- Seemless css in all kinds of devices
+- Search by image

-###won't have:
+### won't have:

-camera capture/recognition
+- Camera capture/recognition
-schedule of trash/recyle/ other pickup (already an app for that)
+- Schedule of trash/recyle/ other pickup (already an app for that)